- February 14, 2021

 M.E.A.T. is a single-player Horror Role Playing game presented in pixel-art style, set in a sci-fi horror climate of 1800's Canada.
 As Civil War veteran Sir Culligan, players must confront the mysterious substance, Telestarion, threatening their town and its inhabitants, while unraveling the mystery of its origin.
 With an estimated 16 hours of gameplay, players will experience a chilling, immersive adventure in the vein of 90's classic RPGs.

-- The pixel art graphics and atmospheric music are well-crafted, creating an engaging visual and auditory experience.
+- The pixel art graphics and atmospheric music are well-received, creating an engaging aesthetic.

-- The game features a unique storyline set in a horror sci-fi environment, which offers hours of exploration and discovery.
+- The game features a unique storyline set in a horror sci-fi environment, which some players find intriguing.

 story

-“After 11 hours in the game, I can say it has an amazing, original storyline and soundtrack which makes me want to do a campfire and dance around.”
+“After 11 hours in the game, I can say it is amazing, original storyline and soundtrack which makes me want to do a campfire and dance around.”

-“I am seriously getting really tired of dilettantism in the video game industry.
-No matter if we're talking about AAA or indie production, I can in no way recommend this game - a clunky, ancient gameplay, confusing quest system, bad translation, and weak story (despite good direction and a nice idea behind it) only support this opinion of mine.”
+“I am seriously getting really tired of dilettantism in the video game industry, no matter if we're talking about AAA or indie production, so I can in no way recommend this game - a clunky, ancient gameplay, confusing quest system, bad translation, weak story (despite good direction and a nice idea behind it) only supports this opinion of mine.”

 “The plot itself is so by-the-numbers and forgettable that I have trouble recalling its details having finished it the day before writing this review.”